Congo Appeals For Help After 150,000 Hit By Floods - UrduPoint

 Congo Appeals For Help After 150,000 Hit By Floods

-President Denis Sassou Nguesso said he was making an "urgent appeal to the international community" to help provide "a more effective response to the humanitarian situation which has arisen.
+President Denis Sassou Nguesso issued an "urgent appeal to the international community" to help provide "a more effective response to the humanitarian situation which has arisen".

 The flooding has badly affected people living on the banks of the Congo and one of its tributaries, the Ubangi.